jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

 (3) Any young person charged with an offence other than—shall be brought before the Youth Court to be dealt with in accordance with the provisions of this Act.
   (a) murder; or
   (b) manslaughter; or
-  (ba) an infringement offence against the Psychoactive Substances Act 2013; or (c) a traffic offence not punishable by imprisonment; or (d) an infringement offence against the Sale and Supply of Alcohol Act 2012 or the Summary Offences Act 1981, or section 239A of the Local Government Act 2002.
+  (baa) if the young person is aged 17 years, an offence specified in Schedule 1A; or (ba) an infringement offence against the Psychoactive Substances Act 2013; or (c) a traffic offence that is an infringement offence; or (d) an infringement offence against the Sale and Supply of Alcohol Act 2012 or the Summary Offences Act 1981, or section 239A of the Local Government Act 2002.
 (4) If a young person is charged with murder or manslaughter, section 275 applies.
+(4A) If a young person aged 17 years is charged with an offence specified in Schedule 1A,— (a) sections 275, 276AA to 276AC, and 276A apply; and (b) sections 274 and 276 do not apply.
-(5) Notwithstanding subsection (3)﻿(ba) or (c) or (d), where a young person is charged with an infringement offence referred to in subsection (3)﻿(ba) or a traffic offence not punishable by imprisonment or an infringement offence referred to in subsection (3)﻿(d), the Youth Court shall hear and determine that charge if—
+(5) Notwithstanding subsection (3)﻿(ba) or (c) or (d), where a young person is charged with an infringement offence referred to in subsection (3)﻿(ba) or a traffic offence that is an infringement offence referred to in subsection (3)﻿(c) or an infringement offence referred to in subsection (3)﻿(d), the Youth Court shall hear and determine that charge if—
   (a) the young person is charged with any other offence, being an offence in respect of which the young person is required to be brought before the Youth Court to be dealt with; and
   (b) both offences arise out of the same event or series of events; and (c) the court considers—
     (i) that it is desirable that the charges be heard together; or (ii) that the charges can be conveniently heard together.
+(6) Subsection (3)﻿(baa) is subject to section 277.

 ### 272A Modifications and procedure for child aged 12 or 13 years charged with offence in section 272(1)﻿(b) or (c)
 (1) The modifications referred to in section 272(2A)﻿(b) in respect of a child aged 12 or 13 years charged with an offence specified in section 272(1)﻿(b) or (c) are as follows: